Wednesday, December 21, 2011

 A pair of dunlin (Calidris alpina) rest at the front edge of a very large flock of mixed sandpipers.
 This image is from a morning that I spent with this flock as they tried to stay just above the waterline of the rising tide during my first sunrise trip to Parker River National Wildlife Refuge this fall.
 The squatty shape of sandpipers, especially when they are tucked in to rest, doesn't always lend itself to an interesting vertical composition.
 In this case though, I thought that the background of the large flock fading into the bright blue of the early morning ocean was compelling.
 It's so easy to view the world through only one orientation, especially since the camera is layed-out to be most comfortable that way, so I always try to remember to rotate the lens to vertical as I work over a scene.

-View more photos of dunlin and other sandpipers in my Sandpipers Gallery.
+View more of my photos of dunlin

 Submitted to World Bird Wednesday -- follow the link to check out this week's posts.